 Substantially all these assets are merged into internally managed investment pools on a market-value basis.
-Each holder subscribes to or disposes of units on the basis of the market value per unit at the beginning of each month.
+Each holder of units in the investment pools subscribes to or disposes of units on the basis of the market value per unit at the beginning of each month.

-Endowment Payout/Spending Rule
+Endowment Payout/Spending Guideline